shinenelson/CodeBlog/_posts/2020-05-27-javascript-web.md

 Now, the bigger question to be asked is, how did all of this actually unfurl?
 What enabled these websites to do such things?
 It turns out that they only just exploited something that [JavaScript allowed](http://blog.andlabs.org/2010/12/port-scanning-with-html5-and-js-recon.html) them to do.
-It's a feature:tm:.
+It's a feature :tm: .
 Thanks for making the web more toxic, JavaScript.
 That's one more reason why one should have JavaScript disabled while browsing the internet.